armcool007/project_for_cv/README.md

 By triggering a separate Kubernetes job, this pipeline demonstrates microservices architecture and separation of concerns — critical for enterprise environments.
 5. Workspace Cleanup
 Starting every build with a clean workspace eliminates a whole class of "mysterious" build failures.
-🧠 Challenges I Faced & How I Solved Them
-Challenge 1: SonarQube Quality Gate Timeout
-Problem: waitForQualityGate was timing out before SonarQube finished analysis.
-Solution: Added proper webhook configuration in SonarQube pointing to Jenkins.
-Also increased timeout in Jenkins configuration.
-Lesson: Tools need to talk to each other.
-Configuration is as important as code.
-Challenge 2: Docker Push Authentication
-Problem: Docker push was failing with "unauthorized" error.
-Solution: Stored Docker Hub credentials in Jenkins Credentials Manager and referenced them using credentialsId.
-Lesson: Never hardcode credentials.
-Use secret management tools.
-Challenge 3: S3 Upload Permissions
-Problem: S3 upload was failing with "Access Denied".
-Solution: Created IAM role with S3 write permissions and attached it to the Jenkins EC2 instance.
-Used profileName in the pipeline.
-Lesson: AWS security is complex but essential.
-IAM roles are more secure than access keys.
-Challenge 4: Email Attachments Not Sending
-Problem: Email was sending but attachments were missing.
-Solution: Used correct glob pattern (**/imageSCAN.txt) and ensured files existed before email step.
-Lesson: Test each stage independently before combining them.
-📚 What I Learned From This Project
-Technical Skills

-    ✅ Writing advanced Jenkins pipelines with error handling ✅ Implementing quality gates and security scanning ✅ Managing Docker images and registries
-    ✅ Integrating Kubernetes with CI/CD
-    ✅ Using IAM roles for AWS access
-    ✅ Configuring email notifications with attachments

-DevOps Philosophy

-    ✅ Automation is everything — if you do it twice, script it ✅ Shift-left security — catch issues early, not in production ✅ Observability matters — stakeholders need visibility ✅ Separation of concerns — CI and CD should be independent ✅ Clean builds — reproducibility is non-negotiable

-Problem-Solving

-    ✅ Reading logs and debugging pipeline failures
-    ✅ Understanding tool integrations and webhooks
-    ✅ Balancing security with deployment speed
-    ✅ Documentation and knowledge sharing

 🚀 How to Run This Pipeline
 Prerequisites